curl/everything-curl/usingcurl/verbose/writeout.md

 ## Variables

-The variables that are available are accessed by writing `%{variable_name}` in the string and that variable will then be substituted by the correct value.
+The variables that are available are accessed by writing `%{variable_name}` in the string and that variable is substituted by the correct value.
 To output a plain `%` you write it as `%%`.
 You can also output a newline by using , a carriage return with and a tab space with .

 As an example, we can output the Content-Type and the response code from an HTTP transfer, separated with newlines and some extra text like this: